 A key judgement relates to the classification of the insurance policies written by the Company as investment contracts.
-Contracts with an insurance risk of 10% or greater are classified as insurance contracts by the Company.
+Contracts with an insurance risk of 10% of premiums paid less partial withdrawals taken, capped at €50k are classified as insurance contracts by the Company.
 Contracts under which the transfer of insurance risk to the Company from the policyholder is not significant are classified as investment contracts.
 In cases where an investment contract contains both an insurance and deposit component, the Company unbundles these components if the insurance component can be measured reliably.